eewpw/eewpw/README.md

 ## Customizing the user interface

 > `.env` allows for some customization on the UI.
-Currently, custom parameters are limited to the font sizes.
+Currently, custom parameters are limited to the font sizes and alert polygon cosmetics.
 Edit the file to your taste:

 ```bash
 # UI Font Sizes - customize as desired (no spaces around '=')